Audiosurf: Development

 The game was the brainchild of Dylan Fitterer who worked for a majority of the project alone, only bringing in outside help near the end.
-Flitterer wanted to create a game that would fuse gameplay with a music visualizer.
+Fitterer wanted to create a game that would fuse gameplay with a music visualizer.
 Fitterer has cited the game Rez as his biggest influence.
-Flitterer also cited a music visualizer from Wildtangent, which got him thinking about music in a 3D space.
+Fitterer also cited a music visualizer from WildTangent, which got him thinking about music in a 3D space.

 Pedro Camacho created the soundtrack and was the sound effects supervisor on Audiosurf.
 "Audiosurf Overture" was a track previously done by Camacho as the main demo track for a virtual synthesizer called Predator from Rob Papen.
 The IGF awarded composer stated on his website that "this award would have never been possible to achieve if not coupled with such an amazing game by Dylan Fitterer".

 Release

 Audiosurf: Tilt

-A portable version of the game called Audiosurf: Tilt was released on November 11, 2009 for the Zune HD.
+A portable version of the game called Audiosurf: Tilt was released on November 11, 2009, for the Zune HD.
 It was available to download for free from the Zune Marketplace.
 The gameplay is largely simplified, though it retains the same basic principles.
 There are no characters to choose from in this version, nor is there an Ironmode.
 The game follows one basic formula, in which the player tries to collect all the blocks while dodging roadblocks (it can be played at "normal" and "turbo" speeds).
 In addition, there is a "Watch Lightshow" mode, in which the player does not collect blocks at all.
 Simply put, it is similar to a full-screen display that matches up to music in many popular music player applications (Windows Media Player, Xbox 360, etc.).